diptodeydip/FlyingStickman-javalabproject-/README.md

 It was developed as a course work for Java Lab course (2/1)
 # Overview
 A bird flying forward laying eggs relentlessly and you have to catch those.
 Sometimes it lays bomb and sometimes heart :p .
-If you(egg shaped head) get in touch with bomb/fenceyou lose a life and if you touch a heart you achieve an extra life.
+If you(egg shaped head) get in touch with bomb/fence you lose a life and if you touch a heart you achieve an extra life.

 # Verison
 Eclipse IDE for Java Developers